kilofox/kohana/system/guide/kohana/security/validation.md

 [!!]
 Note that any valid [PHP callback](http://php.net/manual/language.pseudo-types.php#language.types.callback) can be used as a rule.

-Using `TRUE` as the field name when adding a rule will be applied to all named fields.
+Using `true` as the field name when adding a rule will be applied to all named fields.

 Creating a validation object is done using the [Validation::factory] method: